c-hamilton/snapshot_digitalocean_psedodownload/README.md

 - 6. Install rails
 a. ```gem install rails -v 4.2.2``` #This was the stable relese when we began but you can now use 5.0!
 b. ```rbenv rehash```
+7. Install Node.js because it is required by key Rails features like the Asset Pipeline
+a. ```sudo yum -y install epel-release```
+b. ```sudo yum install nodejs```
+8. Clone your app using rails install
+9.